 About Binance and Coinbase

-Before we head into the step by step guide, we think it’s worth mentioning a bit about Binance and Coinbase.
+Before we head into the step by step guide, I think it’s worth mentioning a bit about Binance and Coinbase.
 They are both cryptocurrency exchanges.
 It is at crypto exchanges that you can buy and sell cryptocurrencies.
-From Bitcoin to Ether, Litecoin, Ripple to many other coins and tokens.

 They all pretty much work in a similar fashion.
 What differs is the cryptocurrencies that you can buy and sell, the trading fees and then how they look.

 But it’s encouraging to know that when you have learned how to use one crypto exchange (which you will after this guide), then you will know how to use the rest of them too.

 Transfer cryptos from Coinbase to Binance summary:

 - Sign in / get started at Coinbase

 - Open the accounts page